- 1 What is Management Consulting?

 - Getting a prestigious undergrad

-- Achieving a minimum GPA of 3.5 (GPA is used as a screen for candidates) – 3.7 is ideal for interviews and lower grades may require standardized testing (via GMAT/GRE) or a problem solving test to compensate
+- Achieving a minimum GPA of 3.5 (GPA is used as a screen for candidates) – 3.7 is necessary for MBBs

 - Taking on internships and co-op at well known corporates that involve data analysis and problem solving